tibetan-nlp/annodoc/index.md

 This advantage is also evident when investigating a single language from a diachronic perspective.
-LIM examines predicate-argument structure in Old, Classical, and Modern Tibetan, a period spanning over a century - a period that witnessed significant changes in argument and predicate marking.
+LIM examines predicate-argument structure in Old, Classical, and Modern Tibetan - a period spanning over a century, and one that witnessed significant changes in argument and predicate marking.
 A particular predicate might mark its agent with one case marker at one stage, and another at another stage.
-Viewing predicate-argument annotation as a relation between content words allows us to both abstract over such differences and to describe them in a systematic way.
+Viewing predicate-argument annotation as a relation between content words allows us both to abstract over such differences and to describe them in a systematic way.

 Arguments depend on predicates via typed dependency relations.
 In order to generalize across instances of a predicate, it is necessary to adopt a consistent argument labeling policy.
-We follow the UD project and use three dependency relations for core arguments.
+We follow the UD project and use three dependency relations for most core arguments.
 The most agentive argument is labeled `nsubj`, the second and most affected argument (often a patient) is labeled `obj`, and the third and final argument is labeled `iobj`.
 It is understood that the second and third arguments rely on the existence of the first and second, respectively.
 Therefore, there can be no `obj` without an `nsubj`, and no `iobj` without an `obj`.
 This becomes important when considering sentences with [missing arguments](#missing-arguments).

+The additional dependency relations `csubj`, `ccomp` and `xcomp` are available for marking core arguments that are clausal in nature.

 ## Annotation examples